 The module will cover the following topics:

-Key concepts in business valuations
+Key concepts in business valuations;

-Recognised valuation methodologies
+Recognised valuation methodologies;

-Quote price in the context of a private equity/venture capital asset valuations
+Quote price in the context of a private equity/venture capital asset valuations;

-Market multiples
+Market multiples;

-Transaction multiples
+Transaction multiples;

-Discounted cash flows
+Discounted cash flows;

-Price of recent investment as an input in the calibration exercise
+Price of recent investment as an input in the calibration exercise;

-A series of practical examples to apply the concepts covered in the training
+A series of practical examples to apply the concepts covered in the training.

 Private debt has grown significantly over the past few years as companies have contemplated debt as an alternative way to raise money from traditional equity and as they continue to shift away from traditional bank-backed financing.

-At the same time private debt as an asset class continue to act as a strong diversifier in portfolios institutional investors, and a source of return - in a low interest rate environment - with the corresponding overall lower risk profile compared to other alternative products, such as private equity or venture capital.
+At the same time private debt as an asset class continues to act as a strong diversifier in portfolios institutional investors, and a source of return - in a low interest rate environment - with the corresponding overall lower risk profile compared to other alternative products, such as private equity or venture capital.

 Private debt actors have explored and deployed various strategies, taking advantage of the current market environment and opportunities, and made use of a wide range of debt instruments with simplistic to extremely complex features.